gabrielacschimidt/6156-cassandra/README.md

 The directory /diagrams contain visual data on cluster architecture and server architecture, as described on final report.

 **data modelling**
+The files exceed any public repository service limit, so here are their external links.
 The file genome.tsv is the raw genome file.

 The file gen.csv is the result of mining on genome.tsv.
-This is the file imported to Cassandra.
+This is the file imported to Cassandra. https://www.dropbox.com/s/0ts12bfsr4osl0u/gen.csv?dl=0